-- (i) the closing price of the Shares as stated in the daily quotations sheets issued by the Hong Kong Stock Exchange on the date of the granting of the share option which must be a business day in Hong Kong; - the average closing price of the Shares as stated in the daily quotations sheets issued by the Hong Kong Stock Exchange for the five business days immediately preceding the date of the granting of the share option; and - (iii) the nominal value of the Shares.
+- the closing price of the Shares as stated in the daily quotations sheets issued by the Hong Kong Stock Exchange on the date of the granting of the share option which must be a business day in Hong Kong; - (ii) the average closing price of the Shares as stated in the daily quotations sheets issued by the Hong Kong Stock Exchange for the five business days immediately preceding the date of the granting of the share option; and - (iii) the nominal value of the Shares.

-Life of the Share Option Schemes
+Life of the WML Share Option Scheme

-The Original Share Option Scheme became effective for a period of 10 years from 16 September 2009, and was terminated on 30 May 2019.
-The WML Share Option Scheme became effective for a period of 10 years from 30 May 2019, upon the termination of the Original Share Option Scheme.
+The WML Share Option Scheme became effective for a period of 10 years from 30 May 2019.